4IceG/4IceG/README.md

 ### Hi there 👋

 My name is Rafał, welcome on my Github.
 I have been a user and fan of Openwrt for several years.
-If you have 3G / 4G / LTE / LTE-A mobile internet, the applications collected with me should be useful to you.
+If you have 3G / 4G / LTE / LTE-A mobile internet, the applications collected with me should be useful for you.

 ![](https://raw.githubusercontent.com/4IceG/Personal_data/master/oe2.png)